vinsis/ternary-quantization/README.md

 - Full precision model gives an accuracy of 98.8%
 - Quantized model gives an accuracy of 97.8%.
   - However the training was not stable and the model would stop learning a couple of times.
   - I got good results by using a very small learning rate (`0.00001`) for updating scaling parameters and full precision weights.
-I also changed slight the way gradients are calculated.
+I also slightly changed the way gradients are calculated.
 Using mean instead of sum in lines 15 an 16, `quantification.py` gave better results:
   ```
   w_p_grad = (a * grad_data).mean() # not (a * grad_data).sum()
   w_n_grad = (b * grad_data).mean() # not (b * grad_data).sum()